 Dogs registered as Provisional Certified who have not applied for transfer to Certified registration within a year of their second birthday shall be automatically granted Companion Dog registration unless an extension is applied for by the owner or breeder.

 Dogs which have met the requirements for a championship prior to certification but subsequently fail to pass the Board's requirements for certification will be converted to Companion status and an age-appropriate Companion Championship will be awarded.
-Foundation Pending Registration:
+05-13-14: NOTE: Conversion of Companion to Provisional registration.

 Dogs with Foundation Pending status are eligible to compete for Best of Breed.
 Dogs with Foundation Pending Status may be shown in age appropriate classes at HSDAA shows, and may earn championship points.
 Junior Championships may be award, but Championships will not be awarded until the dog is certified.